data-centric-ai/dcbench/docs/source/getting-started/nutshell.rst

 💡 What is dcbench?
 -------------------

-| This is a benchmark for evaluating all the steps in your machine
-  learning workflow beyond model training and tuning.
+This is a benchmark for evaluating the steps in your machine learning workflow beyond model training and tuning.
 This includes tasks like label correction, slice discovery, and coreset selection.
 We call these “data-centric” tasks and dcbench supports a growing list of them:

 * Minimal data cleaning (``miniclean``)
 * Label Correction (``labelfix``)